5 Natural Ways to Protect Your Skin in the Sun

 Antioxidants help protect the body against free radicals and UV rays, the leading creators of free radicals in our skin cells.
 UV rays damage our skin by "stealing" energy from healthy cells, which then causes oxidative stress.
 This is terrible news for our skin since oxidative stress can activate enzymes that trigger processes that can lead to cell damage and collagen breakdown, two things that can lead to premature skin aging.

-For the best skin health, we recommend Oligonol and Astaxanthin-SR.
+For the best skin health, we recommend these two supplements:

 Sometimes, all you need is a big hat that covers your face and neck.
 A dark hat can offer better UV protection.
 Also, think about your attire.

 While summer can mean going sleeveless or wearing "short-shorts," our skin will prefer it if we at least wear something loose or thin but covers most of our arms and legs.
 You don't have to wear them the whole day, just when the sun is at its peak.